undefined

 Big Data Challenges in Tourism Industry

 Web scraping tools have made it damn easy to extract tourism big data from the web.
 But big data has its challenges too.
 With increased reliance on tourism big data, the risks of data breaches are equally high.
-With every breach, trust, confidence and brands are put at risk.
-Data governance & data ethics is another big concern related to tourism big data.
+With every breach, trust, confidence, and brands are put at risk.
+Data governance & data ethics are other big concern related to tourism big data.

 Conclusions